 - Cinnamon Toast Crunch Protein: 10 grams of protein, 6 grams of sugar

-Special K Protein Plus is another high-key protein cereal that is low in sugar.
-This cereal has 10 grams of protein and only 5 grams of sugar.
+Another solid choice is Special K Protein Plus.
+This high-protein cereal contains 10 grams of protein and only 5 grams of sugar in one serving.

-Oats and Honey with Almonds is a high key protein cereal that is also high in fiber.
-This cereal has 11 grams of protein and 4 grams of sugar.
+And how could we overlook Oats and Honey with Almonds cereal?
+It’s a high-protein cereal with loads of fiber, 11 grams of protein, and a measly 4 grams of sugar.

 This one really isn’t a healthy choice, but if you have to get your sugar cereal fix, at least it has 10 grams of protein per serving.